 What is an example of cognitive automation?

-What are the 7 cognitive processes?
+What are examples of cognitive AI?

 Is ChatGPT cognitive AI?